Branden-Kunkel/twitter_aggregate_generator/README.md

-# Twitter Aggregate Generator - **v.1.0.0**
+# Twitter Aggregate Generator - **v.1.0.2**

 ## Intro:

-The Twitter Aggregate Generator (Also denoted as Twitter-AG or TAG) is a program that was written as a user friendly console to gather large amounts of data from the official Twitter API.
+The Twitter Aggregate Generator (Also denoted as Twitter-AG or TAG) is a program that was intended as a quick and user friendly shell to gather large amounts of data from the official Twitter API.
 The intended use of this data includes, but is not limited to the following:
 - create a culture of accountability surrounding what politicians say on global platforms
 - analyze and predict important social trends that impact day to day life
 - create and analyze social networks consisting of individuals or entities of academic interest

-Currently, in mere infancy, TAG only comes with modules to *gather* the desired information.
-However, the first major update hopes to include some modules for processing data.
-Until then users are highly encouraged to contribute data processing modules to the project for review.
-Additional functionalities that are planned to be integrated soon are:
+Currently, TwitterAG is in the **beta** stage, with known bugs noted in the source repository.
+The **release** version++ hopes to have further core modules supporting more features such as:
-- command piping
+- command piping to even more precisely filter, append or strip data in responses
-- a small SDK
-- a compiled version of this program
 - increased access elevation and API endpoints available
+- a compiled version of this program which will be based on elevated access.
+I anticipate that speed will be a more important factor when datasets become that large

+Note that **all** response types from the Twitter API are of JSON type.

 To look at future modules bieng tested, take a look at the 'testing' branch for this project.
 To see the next update that will be pushed to 'master' see the 'update' branch.
 Thank you for taking the time to check out the project!

 ## Table Of Contents:

 - **1. Navigation**
 - **2. Core Functions**
 - **3. Commands**